CoolV1994/Minecraft-Service/README.md

 Easily control your Minecraft server in Linux

 # Installation
+Copy file `network.sh` to `/home/minecraft` or your user directory.

+Copy file `server.sh` to each server folder in the network.
+Ex: `/home/minecraft/Survival`

-Copy file `minecraft` to `/etc/init.d`.
+Copy file `(bungee) server.sh` to your BungeeCord folder.
+Ex: `/home/minecraft/Bungee`

-With your shell, use command `chmod +x /etc/init.d/minecraft` to mark the file as executable.
+With your shell, use command `chmod +x /home/minecraft/network.sh` to mark the file as executable.

+Also mark each of the server scripts executable.
+Ex: `chmod +x /home/minecraft/Survival/server.sh`

-Then use command `ln -s /etc/init.d/minecraft /bin` to make a shortcut in `/bin`.
+Then use command `ln -s /home/minecraft/network.sh /bin/minecraft` to make a shortcut in `/bin`.

 You can now control your Minecraft server by using the simple command `minecraft`.

+Then use command `ln -s /home/minecraft/network.sh /etc/init.d/minecraft` to make a shortcut in `/etc/init.d`.

+Your Minecraft network is now a Linux service, you can use this to start your server automatically on reboots, etc...

-Example: To start your server, use command `minecraft start`.
+Example: To start your server/network, use command `minecraft start` or `minecraft <server> start`.

 Use `minecraft` with no arguments for a list of commands.

-Any command not handled by this script will be passed on to the minecraft server.
+Any command not handled by this script will be passed on to the minecraft server, or all servers if no server is specified.

-Example: The command `minecraft say Hello everybody!` will send a message to everyone online saying "_Hello everybody!_"
+Example: The command `minecraft say Hello everybody!` will send a message to everyone on every server saying "_Hello everybody!_"

 ## Start on Server Boot
 ### Fedora / CentOS